We are on a mission to connect children to the earth through eco-literacy and mindfulness education.

-Our philosophy is that a healthy and sustainable early childhood curriculum should create the container for children to both acquire and practice thinking skills, communication skills, and tools for emotional regulation.
+Our philosophy is that a holistic sustainable education should create the container for children to both acquire and practice thinking skills, communication skills, and tools for emotional regulation.
 It should nurture children’s innate sense of caring for, and about, nature and all its inhabitants, while supporting and modeling choices and decisions that are grounded in both an Earth and human-centered ethic that celebrates diversity and does not exploit or exclude.

 We foster eco-literacy by giving children:

-- The opportunity to play a valued part in real life activities (e.g. gardening, cooking, building, caring for animals, producing art)
+• The opportunity to play a role in real life activities (e.g. gardening, cooking, building, caring for animals, producing art)

 The opportunity to participate in varied learning experiences integrating many knowledge areas.

-*Kolan, Padmaja & Madhumathi, Prof. Ecoliteracy- Role of Early childhood Education.
+*Kolan, Padmaja & Madhumathi, Prof. Ecoliteracy- Role of Childhood Education.

 Who Are We?